wookdev/munged-org/rofl/virutal-horoscope.md

 Maybe you shouldn't
 leave the house this month.
 There are some real weirdos loose in the zodiac during the next 30 days.
 Better to hide in the cellar until November.
 Oh, wait.
 I just took a glance at November.
 I'll get back to you.
-Stay low.</p>
+Stay low.